 - (a) The making and attesting of the declarations required of members under cl.14, Schedule7, (LGA 2002); - (b) The election of the chairperson (if any) and the making and attesting of the declaration required of the chairperson under cl.
-14 Schedule7, (LGA 2002); - (c) A general explanation, given or arranged by the chief executive, of: - i.
-LGOIMA; and - Other laws affecting members, including the appropriate provisions of the Local Authorities (Members Interests) Act 1968; and sections 99, 105, and 105A of the Crimes Act 1961; and the Secret Commissions Act 1910; and the Financial Markets Conduct Act 2013. - (d) The fixing of the date and time of the first meeting of the local authority, or the adoption of a schedule of meetings; and - (e) The election of the deputy chairperson in accordance with cl.17 Schedule7, (LGA 2002).
+14 Schedule7, (LGA 2002); - (c)(a) A general explanation, given or arranged by the chief executive Chairperson, of: - i.
+The Local Government Reorganisation Scheme (West Coast Region) Order 2019 - i-ii.LGOIMA; and - ii.
+Other laws affecting members, including the appropriate provisions of the Local Authorities (Members Interests) Act 1968; and sections 99, 105, and 105A of the Crimes Act 1961; and the Secret Commissions Act 1910; and the Financial Markets Conduct Act 2013. - (d)(b) The fixing of the date and time of the first meeting of the local authorityCommittee, or the adoption of a schedule of meetings; and . - The election of the deputy chairperson in accordance with cl.17 Schedule7, (LGA 2002).